Sitecore/jss/docs/data/routes/connected-demo/explore-sitecore/personalization-in-experience-editor/en.md

 Each version contains a mini-A/B test, one that will show you the Reach and Effect of each individual personalized version.
 Reach equals what percentage of people were shown the personalized version.
 Effect shows the increase/decrease in Engagement Value stemming from the personalized version.

+Note that the personalization rules here only demonstrate a tiny portion of Sitecore's broad range of personalization options.
+The platform's mature rules engine can drive personalization based on business goals, IP information, profiling taxonomy, and other data.

 Next: [Data Generation for xProfile](/connected-demo/explore-sitecore/xprofile)